alexhaydock/packer-windows-qemu-ssh/README.md

 ```

 ### Unpack `virtio-win.iso`
+This is how we'll provide the VirtIO drivers to our Windows machine by building them into an ISO along with the `autounattend.xml` using the `cd_files` parameter in the Packer file.

 ```sh
 mkdir -p virtio-win && bsdtar -xf virtio-win.iso -C virtio-win && sudo find virtio-win/ -type d -exec chmod u+rwx {} \;
 ```

 ### Provide raw 4M UEFI firmware images
+We need to do this because booting a VM with fully-functional Secure Boot and vTPM requires the 4M images - particularly to make sure the vTPM is actually functional, which Windows requires.

 Example for Fedora.
 On other distros like Debian/Ubuntu they still ship 4M UEFI images in their `ovmf` package.
 Fedora [do not anymore](https://src.fedoraproject.org/rpms/edk2/c/f9b85f6c52251927a52b61b9f814343aed66f711?branch=rawhide).
 ```sh
 qemu-img convert -O raw /usr/share/edk2/ovmf/OVMF_CODE_4M.secboot.qcow2 OVMF_CODE_4M.secboot.fd && qemu-img convert -O raw /usr/share/edk2/ovmf/OVMF_VARS_4M.secboot.qcow2 OVMF_VARS_4M.secboot.fd